 Everyone should have a Will.
 If they don’t they can’t be sure that their assets will be distributed according to their wishes.
 It will also cost a lot for the court to decide how to distribute the assets and this means even less for the family once the decision is made.
-Family lawyers will tell you there are several ways to make a Will.
+Family Lawyers Perth will tell you there are several ways to make a Will.

 - You can simply write down clearly who of your family and friends should get what on a piece of paper and have it signed by two witnesses.
 This is a legal Will, but it can get lost unless you put it in a safe place.
 It can also get stolen and may even be changed.
 If you do write a Will like this it can be stored for free in the Public Trustee’s WA Will Bank, or leave it in your safe or a safety deposit box.
 The key to the box should also be kept safe.

-- You can go to a family lawyer and ask him or her to draw up a Will.
+- You can go to family lawyers and ask him or her to draw up a Will.
 To do so, they will need to know what property and other assets you own.
 You will also need to make provision for a way to pay off any debts you have at the time of your death.
 This is usually done by selling some property or asset and using the money to pay the debt.
 What is left over can then be distributed as you see fit.
 This too, will need to be signed by witnesses.